islamselim/crypto-wallet-calculator/README.md

 Add the nightly.sh and weekly.sh scripts to your systems cron to grab data on a daily basis and generate charts and graphs on a weekly basis.

+## Getting Started

+Run the following in the project root:

+    npm install

+This will install all necessary dependencies.

 ## Generate Chart Images

 The chart images are generated via PhantomJS.
 The phantomjs-server.js file is actually a node script that spins up a tiny web server to serve the html files and then fires off a phantomjs child process that runs bin/image-render.js.
 The image-render.js script captures an image of each chart.
 You can run this process with the following command: